smyrgeorge/actor4k/README.md

 The [Actor](actor4k/src/commonMain/kotlin/io/github/smyrgeorge/actor4k/actor/Actor.kt) class includes a `capacity` property, which determines the maximum number of messages allowed in an actor's mailbox.
 By default, this is set to unlimited.
 Adjusting this property enables you to control mailbox capacity explicitly.
-If the mailbox reaches its maximum capacity, any subsequent attempts to send messages will suspend until space becomes available.
+If the mailbox reaches its maximum capacity, any following attempts to send messages will suspend until space becomes available.
 Leveraging this behavior provides an effective way to implement a back-pressure strategy within your actor-based application.

 ### Router Actor